Tales from the Darkside: The Movie: Production

 Tales from the Darkside: The Movie was a film adaptation of the TV series of the same name, a horror anthology series created by George A. Romero in the wake of his success with the anthology film Creepshow (1982).
 Romero and author Stephen King had previously collaborated on both Creepshow and Creepshow 2 (1987), but did not return for the third installment, Creepshow 3 (2006).
 Subsequently, some, including Creepshow series effects artist Tom Savini, have referred to Tales From the Darkside: The Movie as the true Creepshow 3, due to its similar tone, feel and production ties to the first two films.
 Director John Harrison had previously worked with Romero on many projects, including the Tales from the Darkside TV series and Creepshow, providing the musical score for the latter.

 The first segment is an adaptation of Sir Arthur Conan Doyle's 1892 short story "Lot No. 249", written by Michael McDowell.
 The second segment is an adaptation of Stephen King's 1977 short story "The Cat from Hell", written by George A. Romero.
 The third and final segment is based on the second segment from Masaki Kobayashi's horror epic Kwaidan (1964), itself an adaptation of the Yuki-onna tale from Lafcadio Hearn's 1904 book Kwaidan: Stories and Studies of Strange Things.
-This makes Kwaidan the first Japanese film with an American remake.
+This makes Kwaidan the first Japanese horror film with an American remake.
 The Tales from the Darkside version was also written by McDowell.

 "The Cat from Hell"—as well as another King story, Pinfall—was originally going to appear in Creepshow 2 but was scrapped, due to budgetary reasons.